The Nous

 It is usually translated as "mind" or "intellect."
 Both translations are technically defensible and spiritually disastrous.

-When you read "mind," you hear something like the thinking brain — the part of you that analyzes, compares, categorizes, debates.
+When you read "mind," you hear something like the thinking brain — the part that analyzes, compares, categorizes, debates.
 That faculty does have a name in the Greek tradition: dianoia (διάνοια), discursive reason.
-Dianoia is perfectly fine.
+Dianoia is fine.
 It helps you understand theology, parse scripture, work through an argument.
 But dianoia is not nous, and the Eastern Fathers were precise about this distinction in a way that the Western tradition, over centuries, largely lost.

 The nous is something else entirely.
 It is the faculty of direct spiritual perception — the eye of the soul, in Evagrios's phrase.
 Where dianoia moves step by step, reasoning from one thing to another, the nous perceives directly.
 Where dianoia deals in concepts and propositions, the nous apprehends realities.
 Where dianoia is always mediated — by language, by logic, by the accumulated furniture of the mind — the nous is capable of something more immediate.